awk(1p) — Linux manual page

 <backslash> character.
 Any other occurrence of a

-<backslash> (for example, preceding any other
+<backslash> (for example, preceding any other character)

-character) shall be treated as a literal <backslash>
+shall be treated as a literal <backslash> character.

-<ampersand> character occurs after any lexical
+character occurs after any lexical processing, including

-processing, including any lexical <backslash>-escape
+any lexical <backslash>-escape sequence processing.
+If

-sequence processing.
-If in is specified and it is not
+in is specified and it is not an lvalue (see Expressions

-an lvalue (see Expressions in awk), the behavior is
+in awk), the behavior is undefined.
+If in is omitted,

-record ($0) in its place.
+awk shall use the current record ($0) in its place.

 substr(s, m[, n ])